 Ubud Bali, centrally located on this magical Indonesian island, is considered the cultural centre of the country with many Hindu temples, artist and yoga retreat calling it home.
 And many of us dream of staying in a villa with a private pool but for some of us, often fantasies and expectations don’t quite mesh with the reality of long-term travel

 But before you start scouring the web for a place to stay, let me share with you the best lodging option which offers reasonably priced bungalows with pool and rice paddies views.

-At last, the precious discovery, Devi’s Place the best Penestanan Ubud accomodation.
+At last, the precious discovery, Devi’s Place the best Penestanan (Ubud) accommodation and guide.

 Here’s what you’ll get from this post